pbiecek/pbiecek.github.io/_pages/about.md

 ---
 permalink: /
-title: "AI is broaken, and we are here to fix it"
+title: "AI is broken, and we are here to fix it"
 author_profile: true
 redirect_from:
   - /about/